LiorKogan/V1/README.md

 - Each entity, each relationship, and each action has a single _type_.
 A property graph is a _heterogeneous graph_; it may contain entities of multiple types (_multi-modal_, _multimode_), relationships of multiple types (_multi-relational_), and, optionally, actions of multiple types.
 Entities, relationships, and actions may have multiple types of features (_multi-featured_).

   Entities of the same type are _semantically homogeneous_.
 The same is true also for relationships and for actions.
 Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
 Many times types are assigned in accordance with the following guidelines:
-  - Repetition of existence: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
+  - _Repetition of existence_: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
-  - Repetition of features: entities of the same type have features of the same types.
+  - _Repetition of features_: entities of the same type have features of the same types.
 The same is true also for relationships and for actions.
-  - Repetitions of actions: entities of the same type 'have' actions of the same types.
+  - _Repetitions of actions_: entities of the same type 'have' actions of the same types.
-  - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
+  - _Repetition of relationships_: pairs of entities of the same pair of entity-types have relationships of the same types.
-  - Type constancy: an entity's type, a relationship's type, and an action's type do not change over time.
+  - _Type constancy_: an entity's type, a relationship's type, and an action's type do not change over time.
-  - Value inconstancy: feature values may change over time.
+  - _Value inconstancy_: feature values may change over time.

   Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines sets of features.
 Such definitions may be specified in a property graph schema (see next section).

 The property graph data model defines the following **structure**:

-  - The data is organized in a single property graph.
+  - All available data is organized in a single property graph.
+  - A _null vertex_ is a labelless propertyless vertex.
+Each null vertex is connected to exactly one edge.
+An edge between two null vertices is not allowed.
-  - The graph's vertices represent entities.
-A vertex's label is a string or an integer identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
+  - Any vertex, except null vertices, represents an entity.
+The vertex's label is an integer or a nonempty string identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
-  - The graph's edges represent binary relationships.
+  - A graph edge, where both vertices are not null vertices, represents a binary relationship.
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
-An edge's label is a string or an integer identifying the _relationship's type_ (e.g., _owns_, _member of_).
+The edge's label is an integer or a nonempty string identifying the _relationship's type_ (e.g., _owns_, _member of_).
-  - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
-A unary edge's label is a string or an integer identifying the _action's type_ (e.g., _sleeps_).
+  - A graph edge, where one vertex is a null vertex, represents an entity's action (e.g., sleeps action for a Dragon entity).
+The edge's label is an integer or a nonempty string identifying the _action's type_ (e.g., _sleeps_).
   - Properties and subproperties represent features and subfeatures of entities (e.g., _name_ property and _first name_ subproperty for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
 For each entity, relationship, and action, property names are pairwise distinct strings or integers, each identifying the feature's name, and each property value represents the feature's value.
   - Each feature value is represented using one of the _property data types_ supported by the model.
 There is, however, no standard definition of which data types the model should support.
 In this paper, we will use the following: